balderdashy/sails-docs/config.log.md

 }
 ```

-Restart Sails and now Sails will log methods `sails.log.info('My Message')` messages to both the console and to the file.
+Once you restart the server, Sails will log messages to both the console and to the file.
+In the example `sails.log.info('Sails is dast kuhlest')` the message would be logged to both the console and to file `application.log`.

-**Note**: Take note of the different log levels.
+**Note**: Take note of the different log levels and how they are working here.
 In `config/log.js` we set our `level` to `info`.
-So `sails.log.info` would log to the console and the file. `sails.log.warn` would also work becuase `.warn` is below `.info` as described above under __There are 5 different levels ot the log__.
-But `sails.log.verbose` wouldn't log to the file, because it is above the log.level we set in `config/log.js`.
+So `sails.log.info` would log to the console and the file.
+Additionally `sails.log.warn` would also work becuase `.warn` is below `.info` as described above under __There are 5 different levels ot the log__.
+But `sails.log.verbose` would not log to the file, because it is above the log.level we set in `config/log.js`.